-Editor’s Note: During the phased reopening of Walt Disney World, Cinderella Royal Table is offering a modified dining experience without characters.
+Editor’s Note: At this time, Cinderella Royal Table is offering a modified dining experience without all of the princesses.

 While Magic Kingdom has a great selection of both quick-service restaurants and table-service restaurants, our must-do for dining here has to be dining in the Castles!
 Cinderella’s Castle is one of the most iconic images in the world and you have a chance to dine within it at Cinderella’s Royal Table.
 Breakfast, lunch, and dinner – all great meals here!
 With Princesses visiting your table and the incredible décor and views, this is definitely a must-do restaurant.
 The second castle is Beasts’ Castle.
 We highly recommend dining in this castle at the restaurant known as Be Our Guest.
 Be Our Guest makes you feel like you’ve literally been swallowed up into the Beauty and the Beast film.
 Lunch and dinner is a prix fixe meal.
 Keep in mind these two Castle reservations go extremely fast.
 Book 60-days in advance to snag a reservation.

 7 – Mobile Order a Dole Whip

 No trip to Magic Kingdom is complete without a Dole Whip!
 The place to grab this refreshing, ice cream style treat is Aloha Isle in Adventureland.
 Even better, skip the lines altogether and use your MDE app to Mobile Order your Dole Whip.
 After ordering on your phone just let them know when you are there, and skip the line altogether.
 A super speedy and delicious Dole Whip!